-An affirmation to these finding and the correlation between mother's empathy in early childhood, positive and negative emotions and wellbeing in adulthood, we can derive from winnicott’s theory (1960b) According to him mother's empathy is considerable the first of the three aspects of good enough infant handling.
-"First, proper handling requires empathy.
-The primary caretaker must be able to put himself or herself in the child’s place, to be ‘‘in tune’’ with the child’s emotional needs" (p.
-40). ‘‘Unthinkable anxiety is kept away by this vitally important function of the mother at this stage, her capacity to put herself in the baby’s place and to know what the baby needs in the general management of the body, and therefore of the person’’ (Winnicott, 1962a, pp. 57–58).
-"In her empathic focus on her child’s needs, the devoted mother treats the child as if he or she has a self that is substantive and worthy of notice.
-The result is a strengthening of the child’s burgeoning ego and the achievement of a fundamental sense of I am’’ (Winnicott, 1958, p.
+Affirmation of these findings and the correlation between mother's empathy in early childhood, positive and negative emotions and wellbeing in adulthood can be derived from Winnicott’s theory (1960b), according to which mother's empathy is considerable and the first of three aspects of “good enough” child-raising.
+First, “…proper handling requires empathy.
+The primary caretaker must be able to put himself or herself in the child’s place, to be ‘in tune’ with the child’s emotional needs,” (Winnicott, 1960b, p.
+40).
+Second, “Unthinkable anxiety is kept away by this vitally important function of the mother at this stage, her capacity to put herself in the baby’s place and to know what the baby needs in the general management of the body, and therefore of the person’’ (Winnicott, 1962a, pp. 57–58).
+Third, “In her empathic focus on her child’s needs, the devoted mother treats the child as if he or she has a self that is substantive and worthy of notice.
+The result is a strengthening of the child’s burgeoning ego and the achievement of a fundamental sense of I am,” (Winnicott, 1958, p.
 33).

-DeRobertis (2010) has noted in the same context, that the empathy mother contributes to the process of transforming her child’s nascent self into a strong, evolving nuclear self.
+DeRobertis (2010) noted, in the same context, that mother’s empathy contributes to the process of transforming her child’s nascent self into a strong, evolving nuclear self.
 The healthy developing self is able to consolidate vital feelings of aliveness into an organized source of inspired, spontaneous behavior in the world with others ( DeRobertis, 2010).
-Thus, mother's empathy in early childhood enables emotional stability which in turn enable to decrease uses of self-escape mechanisms like the addiction to binge eating, and develop self-confidence to relay on oneself.
+Thus, mother's empathy in early childhood enables emotional stability, which in turn decreases use of self-escape mechanisms such as addiction to binge eating, and enables children to develop self-confidence and self-reliance.

-Our second research hypothesis, relating to negative and positive emotions as mediators between Early childhood mother's intrusiveness and the addiction to binge eating, was also confirmed.
-These mediations effect demonstrated high level of mother's intrusiveness in early childhood may lead to more negative emotions which then in turn lead to a higher level of addiction to binge eating, and vice versa

-high level of mother's intrusiveness may lead to less positive emotions which then in turn lead to a higher level addiction.
-These findings are consistent with previous literature that supports a positive relationship between parental intrusiveness and depression (Arslan et al., 2021; Fei et al., 2021; Kumar & Mattanah, 2018) and anxiety (Möller et al., 2016) among children and adults.
-In line with these finding, the addiction to binge eating can be viewed as a mean to lower negative emotions in light of intrusive parenting in early childhood.
-No studies were conducted, to our knowledge, regarding the negative relationship between parental intrusiveness and positive emotions in children and adults.
+Our second research hypothesis, relating to negative and positive emotions as mediators between ECMI and addiction to binge eating, was also confirmed.
+These mediation effects demonstrated that a high level of mother's intrusiveness in early childhood may lead to more negative emotions and fewer positive emotions, which then lead to a higher level of addiction to binge eating, and vice versa.
+These findings are consistent with previous literature that indicates a positive relationship between parental intrusiveness and depression (Arslan et al., 2021; Fei et al., 2021; Kumar & Mattanah, 2018) and anxiety (Möller et al., 2016) among children and adults.
+In line with these findings, BEA can be viewed as a means to lower negative emotions in light of intrusive parenting in early childhood.
+No previous studies have been conducted, to our knowledge, regarding the negative relationship between parental intrusiveness and positive emotions in children and adults.

 We also found two significant direct effects.
-Early childhood mother's and father's empathy with decreased addiction to binge eating and Early childhood mother's intrusiveness on increased addiction to binge eating.
-Theses direct effects are, to our knowledge, the first evidences for a direct effect of early childhood mother's and father's empathy and intrusiveness on the addiction to binge eating in adults' women indicating additional moderators to these correlations should be investigated.
-Beyond understanding the importance of parenting in early childhood as outlined above, this finding can also be explained through previous research (Authors, 2020) in which we showed that in the face of negative life experiences there is a tendency to look for escape paths.
+First, ECME and EDFE are directly related to decreased addiction to binge eating.
+Second, ECMI is directly related to increased addiction to binge eating.
+Theses direct effects are, to our knowledge, the first evidence of a direct effect of early childhood mother's and father's empathy and intrusiveness on the addiction to binge eating in adult women, indicating that additional moderators to these correlations should be investigated.
+Beyond understanding the importance of parenting in early childhood as outlined above, this finding can also be explained through previous research (Authors, 2020) showing that in the face of negative life experiences there is a tendency to look for escape paths.
 Food addiction is one of these paths.